mCodex/react-native-rooster/README.md

 # React-Native-Rooster 🐔

 An elegant Toast solution for react-native apps.
-It works on Android and iOS platforms.
+Built using Typescript, hooks, contexts and providers.
+It works on Android and iOS platforms

 ![Demo](./demo.gif)